markkukuismin/gap-com/README.md

 # Parallel computing

 We provide an implementation which uses parallel computing.
-We recommend to use it when the number of variables is large:
+We recommend to use it when the number of variables is large,

 ```r
 L = huge.generator(d = 1000, n = 500, graph = "cluster", g = 7)